bharris12/19_urp/README.md

 1. In Windows Explorer navigate to the /19_urp folder then drag the file titled `requirements_windows.txt` into the Anaconda Prompt and hit enter.
 1. Answer `Y` or `Yes` to any y/n questions.
 1. Type `pip install logomaker` at the prompt and hit enter.
+1. Type `pip install jupyter` at the prompt and hit enter.
 1. Type `jupyter-notebook` at the prompt and hit enter.